Coolidge Cup Debate Guide

 The second constructive speeches may consist of both constructive material and rebuttal material.
 Debaters should not raise new arguments during final rebuttals.
 Both sides will receive 5 minutes of prep time which can be used when desired between speeches.
 One thing to draw your attention to is that, unlike many other formats, in this format the negative side gets the last speech.

-At the Coolidge Cup, we instruct our judges to reward clear communication, logical thinking, and the use of quality evidence.
-Although many of our judges themselves have experience debating or judging, we also invite and encourage citizen judges (i.e., lay judges) to partake in our tournaments.
+We instruct our judges to reward clear communication, logical thinking, and the use of quality evidence.
+Although some of our judges may themselves have experience debating or judging, we primarily invite and encourage citizen judges (a.k.a. lay judges) to judge at our tournaments.
 You should assume that your judge is listening to see who makes the best overall case for his or her side.
 To that end, we recommend you prepare your argumentation with the following advice in mind:

 1. Content is of utmost importance.